step-finance/step-staking/README.md

 #### Set Mint Authority

 The mint authority of the xSTEP token must be set to the PDA vault address `ANYxxG365hutGYaTdtUQG8u2hC4dFX9mFHKuzy9ABQJi`

+## FAQ

+---

+> For single token staking, how do we calculate the APR in % that the users would receive?

+This has to be calculated using historical deposit data, through whatever means you are making deposits.
+I would like to enhance this contract to use farm type distribution-over-time logic, but we kept this simple for now.

+---

+> what's the purpose of the emit_price handler?

+A client can use a simulate call in anchor to get back the token ratio.
+Just another way of doing things - it's similar to a solidity view.

+---

+## Additional Info

+**Also, be sure to check out and maybe use instead the `generic` branch**.
+It handles the xToken mint creation and ownership for you using a PDA.
+We used what's in the `master` branch because we wanted to use a specific mint that we generated as the xToken.